Differences Between SEM and SEO: What Sets Them Apart

 Is your traffic coming from paid search efforts?
 Are they coming in from a social media channel?
 Maybe they found you via backlinks (also known as inbound links).
 Website analytics show in detail where your traffic is coming from.
 This is what this KPI stands for.

-Now that the elements have been defined let's talk a little bit more about what is involved in SEO.
-There are two types of SEO that can be performed for any company, On-page SEO and Off-page SEO.
+Now that the elements have been defined, let's talk a little bit more about what is involved in SEO.
+Two types of SEO can be performed for any company: On-page SEO and Off-page SEO.